Canop/bacon/website/docs/config.md

+# Configuration Files

-The behavior of bacon is defined by both a global `prefs.toml`file and a project specifif `bacon.toml` file.
+The behavior of bacon is defined by both a global `prefs.toml` file and a project specific `bacon.toml` file.

-Both are optional but you'll fast need specific jobs for your targets, examples, etc.
+Both configuration files are optional but you'll fast need specific jobs for your targets, examples, etc.

-When you modified those files and bacon evolved since, you may want to refer to the current default ones and pick the changes you like:
+When you modified those files and bacon evolved since, you may want to have a look at the current default ones and pick the changes you like:

 * [Current default prefs.toml](https://raw.githubusercontent.com/Canop/bacon/main/defaults/default-prefs.toml)
 * [Current default bacon.toml](https://raw.githubusercontent.com/Canop/bacon/main/defaults/default-bacon.toml)

+The two files can accept the same properties (preferences, keybindings, jobs, etc.).
+What's defined in the `bacon.toml` file overrides the global `prefs.toml` file.

-# Global Preferences
+## Global Preferences

 `bacon --prefs` creates the preferences file if it doesn't exist and returns its path (which is system dependent).

 You may run `$EDITOR $(bacon --prefs)` to edit it directly.

-The default configuration file contains already the possible entries that you may uncomment and modify.
+The default configuration file contains already possible entries that you may uncomment and modify.

+## Project Settings

+`bacon --init` creates the `bacon.toml` file if it doesn't exist.

+This file usually contains project specific jobs and shortcuts and should be saved and shared using your version control system.

+It's a good idea to put here the triggers for specific jobs.

+The [default bacon.toml](https://raw.githubusercontent.com/Canop/bacon/main/defaults/default-bacon.toml) is used when you don't create a file.

+# Configuration Properties

 ## summary, wrap, reverse